top of page

 Carl Jung - The Seven Sermons of the Dead

 It is a well established fact that wherever the Templars settled it wasn’t too long before they started to excavate, create tunnels and underground spaces.
-I would suggest that one reason for this desire to be in the belly of mother earth was of spiritual importance.
-Tunnels also of course make great escape routes and proved beneficial when Jerusalem and Acre fell.
+I could speculate at length the purpose of their subterranean labours but clearly tunnels make great escape routes and proved beneficial when both Jerusalem and Acre fell.

 It’s worth at this point seeking to understand the nature of the massive logistic support the Templars required to maintain their overseas activities.
 If the Order lost a battle in the Holy Land and 100 knights perished, this would mean recruiting replacements along with the